Dr Stephen Puryear

 Raleigh, NC 27695

-I am an Associate Professor of Philosophy and affiliate of the Classical Studies program at NC State.
+I am Associate Professor of Philosophy and affiliate of the Classical Studies program at NC State.
 Before arriving in Raleigh in 2008, I earned my Ph.D. in philosophy at the University of Pittsburgh (2006) and spent two years as a postdoctoral fellow at Stanford University.

 Teaching and Research Interests

 AOS: History of Modern Philosophy, Metaphysics, Ethics

-I work primarily in the areas of metaphysics, ethics, and political philosophy, often through engagement with the German philosophical tradition, especially Leibniz, Kant, and Schopenhauer).
-Most of my published work concerns the philosophy of Leibniz, but I have also written about Berkeley's idealism, Schopenhauer's moral philosophy, Frege's philosophy of language, the nature of political authority, and the metaphysics of space and time.
+I work primarily in the areas of metaphysics, ethics, and political philosophy, often through engagement with the German philosophical tradition (especially Leibniz, Kant, and Schopenhauer).
+Most of my published work to date concerns the philosophy of Leibniz, but I have also written about Berkeley's idealism, Schopenhauer's moral philosophy, Frege's philosophy of language, the nature of political authority, and the metaphysics of space and time.